ppy/osu-wiki/news/2026/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026.md

 ## Registration / Qualifier stage

-No sign-up required — **just play!** Find the pinned playlist in-game by searching for "[Lazer Grand Arena 2026 - Qualifiers (Official)](https://osu.ppy.sh/multiplayer/rooms/2759137)", hosted by [LeoFLT](https://osu.ppy.sh/users/3668779).
+No sign-up required — **just play!** Find the pinned playlist in-game by searching for "[Lazer Grand Arena 2026 - Qualifiers (Official)](https://osu.ppy.sh/multiplayer/rooms/2759137)", hosted by ::LeoFLT::{ user-id=3668779 }.

 The playlist will run for **one week**, closing on **Sunday, May 10 at 19:00 UTC**.
 To participate, you will have to complete the **12 playlist maps** using a total of **18 tries**.
 The only requirement to participate is to not have violated any of the [osu! community rules](/wiki/Rules) in the past 12 months.
 To that end, all qualifying participants will be screened, as with any tournament.